 Taxpayers need to be diligent in having documentation that substantiates their claims that the distribution was derived from corpus.
 Unless documentary evidence exists it is unlikely that Australian Taxation Office will allow the claim and it will be fully taxable.

-Remember, the taxpayer bears the burden proof.
+Remember, the taxpayer bears the burden proof for foreign trust distributions.
 Lack of evidence was the principal issue in a tax case at the AAT, Campbell and Commissioner of Taxation.

 In this case, the AAT affirmed the ATO’s decision to issue default assessments and penalties to a taxpayer who had not lodged tax returns declaring foreign distributions.
 The taxpayer stated that the distributions received were from loans drawn from corpus of the trust.
 However, when further information was requested by the ATO from the taxpayer, they did not provide the information.